vuestorefront/vue-storefront/docs/guide/basics/configuration.md

 },
 ```

 Vue Storefront uses the Elasticsearch Query Language to query for data.
-However, here you're putting the Vue Storefront API `/api/catalog`  endpoint, which is a kind of Elasticsearch Proxy (dealing with the taxes, security itd.).
+However, here you're putting the Vue Storefront API `/api/catalog`  endpoint, which is a kind of Elasticsearch Proxy (dealing with the taxes, security etc.).

 If your `vue-storefront-api` instance is running on the `localhost`, port `8080` then the correct elasticsearch endpoint is as presented here.